wongyah/awesome-technical-writing-learning/README.md

 - [DITA Version 1.3](https://docs.oasis-open.org/dita/dita/v1.3/) - The latest official specifications for DITA, which was released on Jun 19, 2018.
 - [Lightweight DITA: An Introduction Version 1.0](https://docs.oasis-open.org/dita/LwDITA/v1.0/LwDITA-v1.0.html) - The Committee Note 02 for Lightweight DITA, which was approved on Oct 30, 2018.

-If you like to stay current with DITA developments, visit the **📁 official repositories** in Github often.
+If you like to stay current with DITA developments, visit the **📁 official repositories** in GitHub often.

 - [DITA Specification](https://github.com/oasis-tcs/dita) -  The official repository for the source files of the DITA specification developed and maintained by the DITA Technical Committee.
 - [Leightweight DITA Specification](https://kkgithub.com/oasis-tcs/dita-lwdita) -  The official repository for source files of the Lightweight DITA specification developed and maintained by the Lightweight DITA Subcommittee.